About Us

 History

-During the early part of the 1980s, a substantial number of Jewish families migrated from San Diego from Mexico City to Tijuana to meet economic and security needs.
-They settled mainly in Chula Vista and East County.
 Eventually the social group grew beyond their gardens and the families decided to find a more permanent place to congregate.
 The community found a first home in Chula Vista and took steps to formalize its identity and operations.
-They created a board of directors, recruited members, and hired a Sheliach to oversee youth programs that have been Ken's core offering from the start.
+They created a board of directors, recruited members, and hired a Sheliach to oversee the youth program which has been the Ken's core from the beginning.

-The youth movement has been and will continue to be the central effort of the Ken Jewish Community.
-In 2008 a new governance structure was approved at the general assembly, as a result, Ken continues to expand its portfolio of programs for various ages and segments of its constituents.
+In 2008 a new governance structure was approved at the general assembly and as a result, the Ken has continued expanding its portfolio of programs for the various ages and segments of its members.

 Ken Jewish Community